-Dia is currently the interim executive director at The Education Trust–New York.
+Dia is executive director at The Education Trust–New York.
 In that role, she leads an ambitious policy and advocacy agenda focused on improving educational outcomes for children from early childhood through college.

 Prior to joining Ed Trust–NY, Dia worked with the New York City Department of Education in multiple capacities for over sixteen years.
 She was a teacher, school founder, and most recently served as the special assistant to the first deputy chancellor.
 She has worked and supported system-level school leaders domestically and internationally advising on instructional approaches, school design, equitable school improvement, and change management.

 Dia is a Detroit native.
 She holds a bachelors in Economics from Kalamazoo College and a Masters in Math Education from Brooklyn College.
 Dia most recently earned a Doctorate in Education Leadership from the Harvard Graduate School of Education.
 In her free time she enjoys following all things Beyoncé and playing with her young children.

 What’s your favorite thing to do outside of work?
 (Ex.
 Hobbies, volunteer work)

 I’m a major extrovert and foodie!
 I love restaurants with friends or alone (because I will always find something interesting to do or talk about).

 What are people most surprised to learn about you?